Sounding Whale - Labrador Sea 1998 | 27" x 38" Oil Tempera on Panel

 Accessibility Description

-On the left side of the composition, a small iceberg sits low on the horizon as a pale, irregular shape against the darker water.
-Near the centre background, a two-masted sailing vessel appears with its sails set, rendered as a small but clearly defined silhouette.
-The sky is filled with horizontal and slightly diagonal brushmarks that mirror the movement of the sea, becoming lighter where the tail meets the water.
-The overall palette is dominated by deep blues, greys, and black, with small accents of soft pinks and violets in the spray.
+On the left horizon, a small pale iceberg sits low against the darker water.
+In the middle distance, slightly left of centre, a two-masted sailing vessel appears as a small but clearly defined silhouette with dark sails.
+The sky shows horizontal and diagonal brushmarks echoing the movement of the sea below.
+The overall palette is dominated by deep blues, blacks, and purples, with pale pinks, lavenders, and whites providing luminous contrast in the spray and light burst.
+Medium: oil on panel, 27" × 38" (68.6 × 96.5 cm).

 Full Provenance

-- 1998: Created by David Blackwood in his Port Hope, Ontario studio
+- 1998: Created by David Blackwood in Port Hope, Ontario

-- 1998: Acquired directly from the artist by West End Gallery Ltd., Edmonton, Alberta
+- 1998: Acquired directly by West End Gallery Ltd., Edmonton, Alberta (original bill of sale retained)

-- 1998–Present: Private collection, acquired from West End Gallery
+- 1998–Present: Private collection, acquired through West End Gallery

 Disclaimer